S3-working-group/s3-practical-guide/docs/all.md

 ## Changelog

-### Changes 2019-12-20
+### Changes 2019-12-22

 - added new introduction text
 - added "social technology" to glossary
-- "Introducion" and "Concepts and Principles"
+- website now has separate pages for "Introduction" and "Concepts and Principles"
+- ePub now looks much better

 ### Changes 2019-11-29